Thinkenterprise/spring-boot-graphql-training-kickstarter/06-spring-boot-graphql-enterprise-api/spring-boot-graphql-enterprise-api-final/readme.md

 ```

+Test the implementation with the same query as before.

 ## Context

-### Custom Context

 The Context Classes `CustomGraphQLServletContextBuilder` and `CustomGraphQLServletContext`` are already exists.

-### Configuration
+Understand an review the implementations.

-Create a instance over the Spring Boot Configuration.
+Create a instance of `CustomGraphQLServletContextBuilder`  over the Spring Boot Configuration.

 ```
 @Configuration